 Multiple studies indicate that food additives are a trigger for children that are genetically predisposed to hyperactivity.
 In fact, over 70% of children with ADHD are proven to benefit from an additive-free diet.
 Even children who do not have ADHD become restless when they consume many types of food colourings and preservatives.

-“From our clinical experience, we have observed that most children with ADHD suffer from food sensitivities to colours, flavours and preservatives; if they also have allergic sneezing or asthma, they are often sensitive to salicylates or natural aspirins found in foods too.
-All children with ADHD should avoid preservatives and artificial colours,” Graeme shares.
+Most children with ADHD suffer from food sensitivities to colours, flavours and preservatives; if they also have allergic sneezing or asthma, they are often sensitive to salicylates or natural aspirins found in foods too.
+All children with ADHD should avoid preservatives and artificial colours.

 Food intolerances, such as to gluten and dairy, can cause low-grade inflammation in the body and the brain, so it’s important to identify these hidden culprits as well.

-Test for the truth: The IgG test for food intolerances, available at IMI, is a simple finger-prick blood test that can identify antibody reactions to a comprehensive range of foods.
+Test for the truth: The IgG test for food intolerances, is a simple finger-prick blood test that can identify antibody reactions to a comprehensive range of foods.

 These infections produce high levels of toxins, which can impair the brain.
 Clostridium toxins, which interfere with dopamine levels, learning and psychology, tends to create a hyperactive effect.
-Candida toxins typically produce a ‘dreamy’ effect – poor focus and concentration (ADD).
+Candida toxins typically produce a ‘dreamy’ effect – leading to poor focus and concentration.

-Other bacterial gut infections cause a mild inflammation, which affect the brain and lower serotonin.
-Children can become worried and fussy, rigid, disliking change and prone to developing little rituals and compulsions – a mild obsessive-compulsive behaviour pattern found in some ADHD children with gut problems.
+Other bacterial gut infections affect the brain and lower serotonin.
+Children can become worried and fussy, rigid, disliking change and prone to developing little rituals and compulsions – a mild obsessive-compulsive behaviour pattern found in some neurodivergent children with gut problems.

 We offer a range of tests to identify the presence of yeast or bacterial overgrowth in the gut, brain inflammation, and pollution load.
-To complete the range, only one urine sample is required.
+Digestive testing can help identify if gut issues are contributing to your child’s symptoms of ADHD.
+The test requires only one urine sample.

 Did you know newborn babies – before a single breath – have measurable amounts of up to 200 known or suspected developmental neurotoxins?
 This is especially relevant in Hong Kong given our poor environmental quality and exposure to heavy metals.